ankIav/Katser_TeachMeSkills_Homeworks/README.md

-This repository contains homeworks from courle TeachMeSkills
+This repository contains homeworks from Python course TeachMeSkills